Associate Professor of Classics

 Courses

-CLAS 101 / COMP 101 / THEA 104 LEC
+CLAS 101 / COMP 101 / DANC 101 / THEA 104 LEC

-Greek Literature: Performance, Conflict, Desire (not offered 2023/24)CLAS 211 / THEA 211 / COMP 248 SEM
+Telling Tales in Ancient Greece (not offered 2025/26)CLAS 211 / THEA 211 / COMP 248 SEM

-Performing Greece (not offered 2023/24)CLAS 214 / COMP 284 SEM
+Performing Greece (not offered 2025/26)CLAS 214 / COMP 284 SEM

-Athletics and Literature in Ancient Greece (not offered 2023/24)CLAS 226 / COMP 226 SEM
+Athletics and Literature in Ancient Greece (not offered 2025/26)CLAS 226 / COMP 226 SEM

-The Ancient Novel (not offered 2023/24)CLGR 401 SEM
+The Ancient Novel (not offered 2025/26)CLGR 401 SEM

 Books

 - 2022. ed., with Mario Telò.
 Queer Euripides: Re-readings in Greek Tragedy.
-London: Bloomsbury. || Podcast on Queer Euripides: Part 1 | Part 2
+Bloomsbury.

 - 2021.
 Solo Dance in Archaic and Classical Greek Literature: Representing the Unruly Body.
-Cambridge: Cambridge University Press.
+Cambridge University Press.

 Articles and Book Chapters